-Our society in general may not feel very celebratory right now.
-At the same time, a great deal of Queen's ouvre was deeply misunderstood, and the fact that so many sports anthems were sung by a queer man who died due to complications from AIDS means that the music and cultural impact of Queen is always worth discussing.
-It amazes me how often I have students use the word "gay" or its more cruel synonyms to describe something bad who then turn around and get excited when they hear "Another One Bites the Dust".
+Right now, it's much easier to feel defeated rather than victorious, so this might not feel like the best song to study.
+At the same time, a great deal of Queen's ouvre was deeply misunderstood.
+The fact that so many sports anthems were sung by a queer man of Persian descent, born in what was then Zanzibar, who moved to India and then immigrated to England, who died due to complications from AIDS means that the musical and cultural impact of Queen is always worth discussing.
+It amazes me how often I have students use the word "gay" or its more cruel synonyms in a negative manner, and then turn around and get hyped when they hear "Another One Bites the Dust".

-So yes.
-As a secondary school educator, you don't have to talk about musicians' lives (either rock or classical, because you know about Mozart and Paganini and Liszt...) in tabloid hyperbole, but I think it is important to discuss prejudice, preconceptions, and the truth about musicians who kids appreciate.
+As a secondary school educator, you don't have to talk about musicians' lives (either rock or classical, because you know there's lots of salacious dirt about Mozart and Paganini and Liszt...) in tabloid hyperbole, but I think it is important to discuss prejudice, preconceptions, and the truth about the lives of musicians that kids appreciate.

 (Also, I've used a band arrangement of this piece for two end-of-the-year concerts in my career, and I highly recommend it.)